top of page

 bookstores, allowing it to reach a wider audience and enjoy lasting success.

 Denola M. Burton is the Founder and CEO of Enhanced DNA: Develop Nurture Achieve, LLC and Enhanced DNA Publishing.
 Through Enhanced DNA, Denola develops and nurtures individuals and organizations to achieve their Leadership, Communication and Performance goals and objectives.
 Denola is also an author and publisher and through Enhanced DNA Publishing, assists new and newer authors in publishing their books according to the standards of the Independent Book Publisher's Association (IBPA).
 Denola retired from Eli Lilly and Company after 27 years where the majority of her career was focused on Employee Relations/Human Resources.
 Interested in becoming an author?
-Check out Denola's award-winning book, Enhancing Your Author DNA: Step-by-Step Publishing Guide.
+Check out Denola's award-winning book, Enhancing Your Author DNA: Step-by-Step Publishing Guide

 You can connect with Denola on Facebook, Instagram and LinkedIN Enhanced DNA or send a message to DenolaBurton@EnhancedDNA1.com.